andresr-dev/ShootingGallery/README.md

 Be careful by shooting a penguin because it's going to cost you some points.

-Remember to test this code on an actual iPad, because in the simulator it's really slow
+Remember to test this code on an actual iPad since on simulator it's really slow.

+iPadOS Version: 15.0

 [Buy me a coffe ☕️](https://www.buymeacoffee.com/zDZwl92esh)